thindil/steamsky/bin/doc/MODDING.md

   be replaced with name of game money.
 - Inside help text you can use special variable `{FuelName}` which later will be replaced with name of fuel for ship.
+- Inside help text you can use special variable `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance.

 ## Goals